3IE/SwiftStarter/README.md

 #### Business

 The `Business` folder contains files that will call some services and work over the datas returned from these services to have a data that can be served to the controller which was calling that business method.

+#### Utils

+The `utils` folder is the one that will contains some general classes with helper methods.
+The main goal is that this folder contain files, classes and methods that can be useful in every project we develop.

 #### Controllers